GoingtohellYT/HomeLab/README.md

 #### Cloudflare tunnel
 The Cloudflare tunnel allows me to expose any service publicly using a domain name, without needing to open any port on the router.
 To do so, it is required to have Cloudflare as the domain name's DNS nameserver.
 Running the cloudflared Docker container on the server with the specific token creates a connection between the homelab and the Cloudflare servers.
 It is possible to match any subdomain to a specific service in the Cloudflare tunnel's web interface.

 This method is used for any "user" service.
-This includes services that do not contain sensitive user information, with the exception of Radicale, as Apple needs an HTTPS connection with a valid certificate, whereas Radicale uses HTTP by default.
+This includes services that do not contain sensitive user information.

 #### Twingate Connector